 I also knew from past experience that to express this deep trauma to just anyone was not a safe option.
 Thankfully, now, my parts are working together in harmony and that shame is unburdened and those parts healed.
 I found this model so effective I wanted to add it to my toolbox.
 I discovered it worked so beautifully with my other modalities.

 After being in a year-long training and subsequent continuing education, I am happy to add it to my techniques to help clients heal.
 It works beautifully with both EFT and Matrix Reimprinting.
 Add to that mix my Grief Recovery work which always holds the client in a compassionate, accepting and non-judgemental place where they feel safe to express themselves and to heal.
-I feel that I have found a lovely inner healing mix of techniques that help people break free and ready to step into their ideal life.
+Add to all that a belief in a higher power that loves us unconditionally, I feel that I have found a lovely inner healing mix of techniques that help people break free and ready to step into living their purpose.
 Destiny Coaching then takes them to their next level of action and confidence in reaching their full potential.

 Why use EFT and IFS together?

-IFS by itself can take a long time for our different parts to trust and accept they they are safe.
+IFS by itself can take a long time for our different parts to trust and accept they are safe.
 They will not ‘let go’ or feel safe easliy if they have been holding on for years in the often mistaken belief that they have to protect either themselves or other parts within.

 Because EFT works so brilliantly in calming the fight, flight, freeze response in our body, it is SO much easier for parts to feel safe to shift, move, let go and change old beliefs that no longer work for you.

 Client’s Safety and Value